 2001 - Djibril Cissé bagged a brace as France Under-21’s beat Romania 4-0 in the second leg of their European Championships qualifying play-off against Romania in Brest to progress to the Finals 5-0 on aggregate.

-2011 – Martin Kelly scored for England Under-21’s as they lost 2-1 to Belgium in a European Championships qualifier in Mons, with Jordan Henderson skippering the side and Nathaniel Clyne winning his second and last cap at this level as a Crystal Palace player.
-Lucas Leiva and Danny Wilson both also featured for their countries that day.
+2011 – Martin Kelly scored for England Under-21’s as they lost 2-1 to Belgium in a European Championships qualifier in Mons, with Jordan Henderson skippering the side and Alex Oxlade-Chamberlain also in action as Nathaniel Clyne won his second and last cap at this level as a Crystal Palace player.
+Future red Virgil van Dijk debuted for the Dutch at this level, with Lucas Leiva and Danny Wilson both also featuring for their countries that day.
 On the same day, Lucas was named the Premier League Player of the Year at the MBNA Northwest Football Awards at Lancashire Cricket Club in Manchester.

 2008 - Rafael Benítez was named Barclays Manager of the Month for October, having led us to four League wins out of four that month, as well as a victory and a draw in the Champions League.
 On the same day, Mark Wright was appointed Manager of Chester City for the third time.
 He could not save the club from relegation from the Football League and resigned the following June.

 2012 – Raheem Sterling made his senior England bow in Roy Hodgson’s side’s 4-2 friendly defeat in Sweden, to celebrate the opening of the Friends Arena in Solna.
-Steven Gerrard won his hundredth cap while skippering a team that also included Glen Johnson, while Daniel Sturridge won his last cap as a Chelsea player.
+Steven Gerrard won his hundredth cap while skippering a team that also included Glen Johnson, while Daniel Sturridge won his last cap as a Chelsea player, with ex-red Alexander Kačaniklić on the winning side.
 Luis Suárez netted as Uruguay beat Poland 3-1 in Gdansk.
 Also in international action were Nuri Şahin, future red Simon Mignolet and ex-reds Alex Kačaniklić, Dirk Kuyt, Javier Mascherano, Krisztián Németh and Daniel Sjölund.

 2000 - Future red Andrea Dossena won his first Under-20’s cap as Italy beat Romania 3-1.